zenml-io/zenml/docs/book/reference/glossary.md

 ## Runner Scripts

-A runner script is a python file, usually called `run.py` and located at the root of a ZenML repository, which has the code to actually create a pipeline run.
+A runner script is a Python file, usually called `run.py` and located at the root of a ZenML repository, which has the code to actually create a pipeline run.
 The code usually looks like this: